tgsmith61591/clust4j/README.md

 - Density-based algorithms:
   - [DBSCAN](http://www.dbs.ifi.lmu.de/Publikationen/Papers/KDD-96.final.frame.pdf), a density-based clustering algorithm: given a set of points in some space, it groups together points that are closely packed together (points with many nearby neighbors), marking as outliers points that lie alone in low-density regions (whose nearest neighbors are too far away).
+  - [MeanShift](https://en.wikipedia.org/wiki/Mean_shift), a non-parametric feature-space analysis technique for locating the maxima of a density function, a so-called mode-seeking algorithm.

 ----
 ### Separability metrics